jasonful/lcc/ulpcc/doc/README.md

 	implementing this will take some thought.
 	For now, hopefully this won't be a problem since most ULP programs are pretty short.
 1. Strings.
 The ULP coprocessor cannot access individual bytes.
+1. Arrays of structures.
+Calculating offsets requires multiplication, which is not supported.

 ### Pseudo-functions
 You can call the following ULP instructions as if they were functions: